 Do you have something you need to talk over, or does life feel generally out of balance?
 Do your relationships need support?

 Online counselling can be as effective as face to face therapy (University of Zurich, 2013).
 It also enables you to receive counselling wherever you might be and from the comfort of your own home, using your preferred format: video, audio, live chat or email.

 If you choose to work with me online I will use trusted and GDPR compliant technology applications in order to keep our work confidential.

 If you are isolated or feeling anxious about face-to-face or video sessions for any reason, I am able to offer telephone sessions so long as you give me a couple of days notice so please do not deprive yourself of support if you need it.
 I am here to help you.
 Just let me know.
 As of first of July I am able to offer face-to-face counselling so please contact me and let me know if this is something you would like.
 It will of course be within the government guidelines.

 You may wish to consider the words of the British Association for Counselling and Psychotherapy and why accredited status is important in terms of the level of experience you could receive from a non-accredited counsellor:

 “Accreditation is a quality status for experienced practitioners who can demonstrate high standards of competent and ethical practice.
 Becoming an accredited member involves a detailed application and assessment process that takes several months to complete”

-Interestingly research has shown that despite the philosophy or type of therapy adhered to by the therapist, the main determining factor of sucessful outcome of therapy was the quality of their relationship and how well they got on.
+Interestingly research has shown that despite the philosophy or type of therapy adhered to by the therapist, the main determining factor of successful outcome of therapy was the quality of their relationship and how well they got on.
 This again might be worth considering so it’s really important you feel comfortable with your therapist.
 It is also very important that you ask your therapist how long they have been qualified as a counsellor and if they are simply registered or actually accredited as there is a big difference in terms of experience.

 So, what do I do?